 Berger and Green Can Help with Your Columbus, Ohio SSD Appeal

-The SSA denies a large portion of the claims they receive and many well-qualified applicants have to rely on the appeal process to get the disability benefits they deserve.
-If you receive a notice of denial, reach out to us right away.
+The SSA denies a large portion of the claims they receive, and many well-qualified applicants have to rely on the appeal process to get the disability benefits they deserve.
+If you receive a notice of denial, don’t panic, and instead reach out to us right away.
 We can help you request reconsideration and navigate the appeals process if there is sufficient time to do so.

 The appeal process continues even if they deny your claim again during reconsideration.
 If you enlist our help, we will represent you and be with you every step of the way.
 The full appeal process includes:

-- An appeal hearing in front of an Administrative Law Judge
+- A hearing in front of an Administrative Law Judge

 - A review by the Appeals Council